 In my previous post, Sue Wilhite and I swapped stories about the worst self-published books we’ve received as booksellers.
 We included three tips on how authors can avoid having their books end up on the “dusty and forgotten” shelf.
-Now we continue our cyber-conversation, and offer seven more tips to ye who venture into self-publishing.
+Now we continue our cyber-conversation with seven more tips for ye who venture into self-publishing.

 Diane: Okay, we talked worst books.
 Now let’s swing in the other direction.
 Best self-published book.